richardjchadwick/athletics/NotesForChrisAndBill.md

 # Notes for Chris and Bill for NB Provincials
-- If it shows up as a bullet point like this line then it is information to understand (the top sections below)
+- If it shows up as a bullet point like this line then it is information to understand (most of the top sections below)
-- [ ] if it shows up as a checklist like this line then it is something you have to do (the bottome sections below)
+- [ ] if it shows up as a checklist like this line then it is something you have to do (most of the bottom sections below)
 ## AthleticLIVE Documentation
-- The Athletic.net suport site, https://support.athletic.net/ has documentation on everything available from athletic.net
+- The Athletic.net suport site, (https://support.athletic.net/)[https://support.athletic.net/] has documentation on everything available from athletic.net
-- Documentation for AthleticLIVE is at: https://support.athletic.net/category/mc9m1hkboq-athleticlive-timers
+- Documentation for AthleticLIVE is at: (https://support.athletic.net/category/mc9m1hkboq-athleticlive-timers)[https://support.athletic.net/category/mc9m1hkboq-athleticlive-timers]
   - this is the ONLY part of Athetic.Net we use
   - ignore anything that talks about ftp or uploading data from Hytek.
     - We use AthleticLIVE Local which automates that process: